andrewkern/bio399/bio399_syllabus_2020.md

 material at hand rather than blowing it off until later (even if Andy is terribly boring).
 Below is the tentative schedule for the course.
 Depending on the speed we go through topics there might be shifts in the schedule.

+## Learning objectives for this class
+* Gaining beginner level fluency with the Python programming language
+* Develop skills at dealing with biological data, from importing large datasets, to visualization, to fitting
+* Gain appreciation for a broad survey of quantitative methods in genetics / genomics
+* Do some actual research on SARS-CoV-2!

 ## Virtual Office Hours
 So this is new, and we'll see how it goes, but I'm planning on putting up a Zoom link in